 [Twenty-fifth Schedule amended by No. 81 of 1996 s.
 146(2) and 150.]

-Twenty-sixth Schedule
+Twenty-sixth Schedule — General conditions of sale

-[Section 237]
+[s.
+237]

-Western Australia
+[Heading inserted by No. 19 of 2010 s.
+38(15).]

 Table A

-General Conditions of Sale
+[Heading inserted by No. 19 of 2010 s.
+38(15).]

 1. The purchaser shall complete his purchase upon the day that the last of the acceptances or notes for purchase money become due; but he shall be entitled to the possession of the lot or lots purchased by him or to the receipt of the rents and profits thereof upon his acceptance of the title to such lot or lots; and if from any cause whatsoever his purchase shall not be completed at the time above specified the purchaser shall pay interest on such of his acceptances or notes as shall become overdue at the rate of 8% per annum to the time of completion without prejudice however to the vendor’s right under the sixth condition.

 2. All roads or ways adjoining or leading to or from the land sold or shown on the existing certificate of title to the property the areas of which roads are not included in such certificate shall be deemed by the purchaser either to be appurtenant to such land or to have become public roads.